Gavin1937/emsdk-cv-wasm/README.md

 ```

 * Note that, you need to supply the right version of opencv in both `tag` and `build-arg`
-* file `opencv-version-idx.txt` contains all the opencv versions that we build
+* file `docker-image-config.json` contains all the opencv versions and platforms that we build

 # Usage